robertpiosik/CodeWebChat/README.md

 ## Introduction

-👨‍⚖️ **Is it legal?**
+👨‍⚖️ **In respect to Terms of Use**

 Code Web Chat only starts new conversations.
-This idea is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) and is not against any of the supported chatbots terms of use.
+This idea is borrowed from [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) and is not against any of the supported chatbots Terms of Use.
 Contributors should not submit pull requests implementing further chat automations of any kind, as these will be rejected.

 > [!NOTE]
 > The _Apply response_ button placed under responses is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.

-🧑‍💻 **Guide the model through context ownership**
+🧑‍💻 **Control the context to guide the model**

 Large language models (LLMs) are trained on vast datasets targeting many use cases.
 For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
 For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.